Flux-Macro/.github/profile/README.md

 - Profiles
 - Improved Movement Correction
 - Improved Support for Operating Systems like Windows, Mac, and Andriod (with a possibility of iPhone as well)

+## Our Team
+Here is a list off our team and our contributers.
+- M1dnight: Creator, Lead Developer